Tag: individual

 Jeremiah 30:12–22; John 12:36–43

 Perhaps this has been said before, but an important lesson learned through Celebrate Recovery was, “hurt people hurt people.”
 When people are hurting, they lash out.
-Sometimes the pain is stress.
+Sometimes the is stress.
 Often it is thousands of little things (and sometimes only a few) that pile up all at once.
-Our emotional and spiritual history is full of small wounds.
+Our individual emotional and spiritual history is full of small wounds.
 Most of the time, we function well despite them.
 Other times, we fall completely apart.

 God relays back to the Israelites all their woe and anguish.
 God explains how much of, really, is the accumulation of delayed consequences over the years.
 It is not that God is uncompassionate.
 It is that God is trying to retrain them to pursue God and not the world.